Pumpkin Curry

 1/2 cup cilantro, finely chopped

-Heat vegetable oil in a wok or large, deep-sided skillet over medium-high heat and sauté onion for 10 minute, until deep golden-brown.
-Add garlic and ginger and sauté 1 minute, until fragrant.
+Heat vegetable oil in a wok or large, deep-sided skillet over medium-high heat and sauté onion for 10 minutes, until deep golden-brown.
+Add ginger and garlic, and sauté 1 minute, until fragrant.

 Pour in 1/4 cup coconut milk and stir in both curries until blended.
 Add remaining coconut milk, chicken stock, fish sauce and sugar.
 Add pumpkin chunks and bring to a boil.
 Lower heat to medium to retain a vigorous simmer and cook for 15 minutes, stirring occasionally.